CellSMB/RyR-simulator/README.md

  - directory of same input files as those in master-cell but with information from target cell onto which RyR clusters must be simulated.
 Folder currently contains data extracted from Cell 1 of submitted paper.

+target-tomo-cell/
+ - directory of input files of an electron tomogram derived image stack of myofibrils and mitochondria for RyR cluster simulation.

 output-files/:

 target-cell/

  - The RyR cluster patterns simulated on the target cell along with the histograms of the observed ryr cluster nearest-neighborhood distances and the axial and radial distances to the z-discs.
 Current simulations reconstruct RyR cluster distributions on Cell 1 from the observed data on Cell 1 from submitted paper.

+target-tomo-cell/

+ - directory of output files of RyR cluster distributions on a tomogram-derived template of myofibrils and mitochondria.

+fem_simulation_inputs:

+tomo_mesh.1.node/ele/face

+ - tetgen generated half-sarcomere mesh files of an electron-tomogram derived rat ventricular myocyte

+tomo_mesh.1.bdnode

+ - node numbers of the mesh around the outer surface.

+ryrClusterDensity_and_releaseTimeLag_fields_N123_simPP3_tausim2

+ - text file containing spatially varying fields representing density of ryr clusters and the ryr-cluster associated lag in triggering of calcium release; the fields are defined at the mesh nodes.
 source:

 contains all the source files for running in R.

 *ryr-simulator.R*: The main program to run the RyR cluster simulator.

+*ryr-simulator-parallel.R*: The main program to run the RyR cluster simulator with parallel processing.

 *nnd-calculators.R*: A bunch of calculators of nearest-neighborhood distances; currently using CGW version which measures torus distance.